-A modern CMMS can help.
+A modern CMMS helps streamline your entire work order management processes.
 Inside Limble, tasks can be easily re-prioritized with a few clicks.
 And if changing priorities means that someone else has to perform the work, you can simply drag-and-drop tasks to the right people (like you see below).

 Tips for effective maintenance planning and scheduling

 So far, we’ve been through the best practices that will make maintenance planning and scheduling work for your organization.
 Now you’re ready for the secret sauce — tips that will make your maintenance program “world class.”